Formulas | Formula library

 Rounding numbers half up

-IF(fta__Year_End_Balance__c = FLOOR( fta__Year_End_Balance__c ) + 0,
+IF(fta__Year_End_Balance__c = FLOOR(fta__Year_End_Balance__c) + 0,

 Rounding half up to 1

-A formula field to replicate absence accrual rule rounding mode Half Up for numbers, which rounds to nearest 1.
+A formula field to replicate absence accrual rule rounding mode Half Up for numbers, which rounds to the nearest 1.

 Copy